Vijay Shekhar Sharma: Awards and recognition

+Angel investor

+He has been an angel investor in emerging technologies, supporting around 80 startups.
+His portfolio includes companies Temple, Bombay Shirt Company, Kawa Space, HackerEarth, NoBroker, Treebo, Karkinos Healthcare, and TrulyMadly.

 Personal life

 He is married to Mridula Parashar Sharma and they have a child.

 Other work

 Sharma has been named as the UN Environment's 'Patron for Clean Air', where he helps to drive environmental action and awareness and advocate for the goals of United Nations Environment's global Breathe Life campaign.